Is letting your hair go grey brave? This is the question, that can come up with some debate in the silver sisters community.

 Tell me.. where are you on your journey?
 Are you thinking about it, starting our or have you completed growing out your silvers?
 Feel free to comment.

-Please also consider following @silver_styling over on Instagram for regular bitesize content to keep you inspired.
-Also join our growing community of women by signing up to our newsletter here.
+Please also consider signing up to the newsletter here.
 Also feel free to introduce yourself by sending me a message.